Learning-by-doing: Main contributors

-Other Contributors
+Other contributors

-Besides Freire and Dewey there were other key contributors to the learn-by-doing theory including Richard DuFour, who adopted and applied it to the development of professional learning communities.
+Besides Freire and Dewey there were other key contributors to the theory of learning by doing, including Richard DuFour, who adopted and applied it to the development of professional learning communities.
 Richard DuFour was an education consultant and author who wanted to improve the education system in America.
 He was a leading voice in the movement to improve schools through professional learning communities, in which teachers come together to analyze and improve their classroom practice.

-Despite being born blind it did not stop Jeremy Bruner from becoming successful, as he was able to get a Phd in psychology and taught in Harvard, Oxford and NY University.
+Despite being born blind it did not stop Jerome Bruner from becoming successful, as he was able to earn a PhD in psychology and taught at Harvard, Oxford and New York universities.
 Bruner was always focused on the American educational system and finding ways to improve it.
 He introduced the concepts of discovery learning and spiral curriculum.
 Discovery learning is depicted as a way for students to learn the given curriculum on their own accord and built upon it with their experiences.
 Spiral learning was Bruner's idea that similar topics can be taught to any age, but according to the stage of thought.

 David Kolb drew inspiration from Kurt Lewin, John Dewey, and Jean Piaget to create an experiential learning model.
 Kolb believed that effective learners need to have concrete experience abilities (CE), reflective observation abilities (RO), abstract conceptualization (AC), and active experimentation (AE) abilities.
 Concrete experience is being involved and actively engaged in new experiences.
 Reflective observation is asking questions and discussing the experience.
 Abstract conceptualization is when the learner thinks and starts to make conclusions.
 Active experimentation is reapplying their conclusions to the task at hand to make decisions and solve problems.

 The American economist and mathematician Kenneth Arrow highlights the importance of learning by doing as a means of increasing productivity.
-In the article he writes, “But one empirical generalization is so clear that all schools of thought must accept it, although they interpret it in different fashions: learning is the product of experience. learning can only take place throughout the attempt to solve a problem and therefore only takes place during activity” - Kenneth J. Arrow (The Economic Implications of Learning by Doing).
+In the article he writes that "one empirical generalization is so clear that all schools of thought must accept it, although they interpret it in different fashions: learning is the product of experience. learning can only take place throughout the attempt to solve a problem and therefore only takes place during activity." - Kenneth J. Arrow (The Economic Implications of Learning by Doing).

 Sherlock I & II

-Sherlock, developed by Alan M. Lesgold and Sherrie P. Gott, is an intelligent tutoring system designed to help airmen understand cognitive tasks in the Air Force.
+Sherlock, developed by Alan M. Lesgold and Sherrie P. Gott, is an intelligent tutoring system designed to help airmen understand cognitive tasks in air force electronics.
 Sherlock's speedy and efficient approach provides a means of practicing with support and feedback.
 Sherlock provides help when a student loses track of what they have done.
 This help includes hints when a student does not know how to proceed to overcome knowledge gaps and critical insights and feedback to help the student continue towards efficient performance.
 Sherlock tracks the student's work using two models: